dex2dot0/community-plugin-docs/website/docs/documentation/intro.md

 ### Settings

-The new [Plugin Management Screen](/docs/documentation/setup) is where you will setup all of your plugin access rights.
+The new [Plugin Management Screen](/docs/documentation/setup) is where you will setup all of your plugin access rights and general Community Plugin settings.